 For many Millennials, however, the corporate world is frustratingly ineffective at catering to those needs; in their search for options they begin to view entrepreneurship as the most potent vehicle which can help them to reach their goals.

-They’re inspired by successes of others; barely a day goes by without an AirBnB, a TransferWise, an Uber popping up.
+They’re inspired by the successes of others; barely a day goes by without an AirBnB, a TransferWise, an Uber popping up.
 If they can’t start “the next big thing”, they want to join one.

 The Dissatisfied Worker.